 All Parties affected by an incident will collaboratively analyze incident complexity and determine the required level of decision documentation and the appropriate management organization.

 All Parties affected by an incident will work collaboratively to develop incident decision documents, approve decisions, and complete periodic assessments according to established timeframes.
+All parties will collaborate to ensure that incident decisions are fiscally responsible, and consider short- and long-term risk.

 All Parties affected by an incident will collaboratively develop and jointly sign a Delegation of Authority to implement the Courses of Action and Incident Objectives defined in the decision document when incident complexity is Type 3 and above.

-All Parties affected by an incident will collaboratively develop and conduct initial IMT briefings.

-All Parties affected by an incident will participate in IMT meetings to discuss local issues, personnel, and facilities and establish a formal recognition of agency roles.
+All Parties affected by an incident will collaboratively plan and participate in initial IMT briefings and IMT closeout meetings.

 All Parties affected by an incident will coordinate incident media releases with IMTs and other affected agencies.
 The Protecting Agency will provide fire statistics and information regarding on-going suppression/management actions on fires.
 Jurisdictional fire management direction and policy information will be provided by the appropriate Jurisdictional Agency.

-All Parties affected by an incident will collaboratively develop and conduct IMT closeout meetings and contribute to the written evaluation of IMT performance in the implementation of the direction contained in the Delegation of Authority.
-IMT evaluations, notes from the Closeout Meeting, and the Incident Summary will be forwarded to the Protecting Agencies’ Chief of Fire Operations, affected Jurisdictional Agency(ies) and the AWFCG Chair and Executive Assistant.
+All Parties affected by an incident will collaboratively contribute to the written evaluation of IMT performance in the implementation of the direction contained in the Delegation of Authority and decision document.

-As requested and based on availability of resources, any Party may provide assistance to another for planning and implementing prescribed fires and other fuels treatment projects.
+As requested, and based on availability of resources, any Party may provide assistance to another for planning and implementing prescribed fires and other fuels treatment projects.

 All Parties shall comply with statutes, laws, executive orders, and policies relating to nondiscrimination.
 These include, but are not limited to Sections 119 and 504 of the Rehabilitation Act of 1973 as amended, which prohibits discrimination on the basis of race, color, religion, sex, age, national origin, marital status, familial status, sexual orientation, participation in any public assistance program, or disability.
 Pursuant to 41 CFR Ch.
 60-1.4 all parties recognize that they are obliged to abide by and include the equal opportunity clause contained in the Federal Executive Order 11246, Section 202, in each of its government contracts, should there be contracts as a result of this agreement.